sloanelauren/MyLittleLibrary/README.md

 ### Compile and Hot-Reload for Development

-After installing npm, to run the website in the terminal write "npm run dev" and enjoy your Little Library!
+Once npm is installed, to launch the website in your terminal write "npm run dev" and enjoy your Little Library!

 ```sh
 npm run dev